dhense177/Modeling_Lung_Cancer_Risk/README.md

 These individual linear regression plots look pretty good - 3/4 of the counties display a linear trend in mean cancer rates.

-However, the least squares fit lines do seem to overfit the county-level data by predicting more extreme results for 2014 than we see.
+However, the least squares fit lines do seem to overfit the county-level data by predicting more extreme results for 2014 than we see (King County, Wayne).

+Since states have distinct and different distribtions of mean lung cancer rates, it would make sense to improve upon this basic regression model by creating a hierarchical structure by which individual county regressions are constrained by a distribution of paramters (y-intercept and slope) which would result in regression lines that are less extreme and less likely to overfit.

+One step beyond this would be to assume that the states we are looking at are a random sample from the U.S., and that the states themselves could be constrained by U.S.-level hyperparameters.